Drizin/CodegenCS/src/Tools/dotnet-codegencs/README.md

 Before anything else, don't forget to read the [Main Project Page](https://github.com/CodegenCS/CodegenCS/) to learn the basics (basic idea, basic features, and major components).

 This page is only about **CodegenCS Command-line Tool (dotnet-codegencs)**:
-- If you are **writing a template** (code generator) and want to learn more about CodegenCS features (and internals) then check out the [CodegenCS Core Library](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS) documentation.
+- If you are **writing a template** (code generator) and want to learn more about CodegenCS features (and internals) then check out the [CodegenCS Main Project](https://github.com/CodegenCS/CodegenCS) documentation.
 - If you want to **compile and run templates** or **reverse-engineer a database schema** this is the right place.
 - If you want to **browse the sample templates** (POCO Generators, DAL generators, etc) check out [https://github.com/CodegenCS/Templates/](https://github.com/CodegenCS/Templates/)
 - If you just want to **download the Visual Studio Extension** check out the [Visual Studio Extension](https://github.com/CodegenCS/CodegenCS/tree/master/src/VisualStudio/)